James Robinson Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Season Stats

-- Robinson has rushed for a team-leading 568 yards on 112 attempts (56.8 yards per game) and scored seven touchdowns.
+- Robinson has churned out a team-best 568 rushing yards (56.8 per game) with seven touchdowns.

 - The Jaguars have run 61.2% passing plays and 38.8% rushing plays this season.
 They rank 31st in the NFL in scoring.